justcoding121/advanced-algorithms/README.md

 ### Note:

 Please don't take effort to create pull requests for new algorithms/data structures.
-This is just a curiosity driven personal hobby and [was originally not intented to be a library](https://github.com/justcoding121/Advanced-Algorithms/issues/2).
+This is just a curiosity-driven personal hobby and [was originally not intended to be a library](https://github.com/justcoding121/Advanced-Algorithms/issues/2).
 Feel free fork and modify to fit your need if that's what you are looking for.
-You can however open issues/fix bugs with pull requests here, I would be happy to take a look when I get time.
+You can, however, open issues/fix bugs with pull requests here, I would be happy to take a look when I get time

 ## Advanced Algorithms